test-runner-js/core/README.md

 <a name="module_test-runner--TestRunner+start"></a>

 #### testRunner.start() ⇒ <code>Promise</code>
+Begin testing.
+You'll only need to use this method when `manualStart` is `true`.

 **Kind**: instance method of <code>[TestRunner](#exp_module_test-runner--TestRunner)</code>
 **Fulfil**: <code>Array</code> - Resolves with an array containing the return value of each test.
 <a name="module_test-runner--TestRunner+test"></a>

 #### testRunner.test(name, testFunction) ↩︎
+Register a test.

 **Kind**: instance method of <code>[TestRunner](#exp_module_test-runner--TestRunner)</code>
 **Chainable**